Intro to Rock Climbing and Via Ferrata in Spain

 What is the food like?

-Tuck into hearty breakfast buffets on the terrace at the pensión each morning, with fresh local orange juice, cereals, bread, cold meats, manchego cheese, and homemade cakes, plus local seasonal produce such as tomatoes, olives and avocados.
-Lunches will be picnic style with your guides' legendary triple-decker sandwiches prepared for you, with a variety of fillings.
-Dinners will be mostly Mediterranean-style home-cooked meals, with dishes such as homemade paella, lentil soup with oven-cooked peppers and onions on garlic and olive oil, lamb with sweet potatoes and prunes with rice, roasted veg and potatoes with garlic mayonnaise.
+Tuck into hearty breakfast buffets on the terrace at the pension each morning, with fresh local orange juice, cereals, bread, cold meats, manchego cheese, homemade cakes, and seasonal produce from the region such as tomatoes, olives and avocados.
+Lunches will be picnic-style – including your guides' legendary triple-decker sandwiches, with a variety of fillings.
+Dinners will be mostly Mediterranean-style home-cooked meals, with dishes such as homemade paella, lentil soup with oven-cooked peppers and onions in garlic and olive oil, lamb with sweet potatoes and prunes with rice, roasted veg and potatoes with garlic mayonnaise.
 Local red wine is included in all evening meals.
-You'll have an evening meal out at a local restaurant on the final night of the trip where you can try some more classic Spanish dishes.
+You'll have an evening meal out at a local restaurant on the final night of the trip, where you can try some more classic Spanish dishes.

 Vegetarians, vegans and other dietary requirements and allergies can be catered for – please just request this on your passenger info form.